koelling/amplimap/docs/extended_installation.rst

     source activate amplimap

-You only need to run this command once per session, eg. when you open a new terminal window.
+You only need to run this command once per session, e.g. when you open a new terminal window.

 Run ``amplimap --version`` to confirm that amplimap has been installed and activated.